Start spreading the news: millions of small businesses and their workers now have a new opportunity for a more secure retirement.

 One such provision would enhance the current “Safe Harbor” protection for employers to assess and select financially secure life insurers to provide annuities under qualified plans.
 An annuity is the only product available on the market that can guarantee income for life but it’s critically important to purchase one from a financially secure life insurer that can live up to its promises.

-A separate rule would allow participants in qualified defined contribution plans (including 401(a), 401(k),403(b) and governmental 457(b) plans) greater flexibility to roll their savings within a lifetime income product such as an annuity into an IRA or other retirement plan if their current income option is eliminated by their employer.
+A separate rule allows participants in qualified defined contribution plans (including 401(a), 401(k), 403(b) and governmental 457(b) plans) greater flexibility to roll their savings within a lifetime income product such as an annuity into an IRA or other retirement plan if their current income option is eliminated by their employer.
 Currently, a lack of flexibility can leave savers with limited options.

-Anchoring in new Safe Harbors – New protections are included in both bills to promote greater retirement savings.
-One such Safe Harbor would boost the current cap on compensation that could be subject to automatic enrollment into a retirement plan as well as automatic escalation of those contributions to 15 percent from the current 10 percent.
-The cap would not exceed 10 percent in the first year under SECURE.
+Anchoring in new Safe Harbors – New protections promote greater retirement savings.
+One such Safe Harbor boosts the current cap on compensation that could be subject to automatic enrollment into a retirement plan as well as automatic escalation of those contributions to 15% from the current 10%.
+The cap would not exceed 10% in the first year.

-The bills would also snip some red tape by eliminating disclosure requirements for non-elective contributions, that is, money that an employer contributes to a retirement plan regardless of whether an employee contributes.
-The non-elective contribution must be at least 4 percent of compensation for the disclosure requirement to be waived.
+The new law bills snips some red tape by eliminating disclosure requirements for non-elective contributions, that is, money that an employer contributes to a retirement plan regardless of whether an employee contributes.
+The non-elective contribution must be at least 4% of compensation for the disclosure requirement to be waived.

 Extending credit – While the federal government already provides tax incentives for employers to create and maintain retirement plans, Congress would give those a boost.
 The available tax credit for starting a retirement plan would climb to as much as $5,000.
 Meanwhile, small businesses with as many as 100 employees that include automatic enrollment in their retirement plan would be eligible for an additional credit of $500 a year for up to three years.